symfony/symfony-docs/book/templating.rst

 .. tip::

     This section will teach you the philosophy behind including stylesheet and Javascript assets in Symfony.
-Symfony also packages another library, called Assetic, which follows this philosophy but allows you to do much more interesting things with those assets.
+Symfony2 also packages another library, called Assetic, which follows this philosophy but allows you to do much more interesting things with those assets.
 For more information on using Assetic see :doc:`/cookbook/assetic/asset_management`.